venicegeo/bf-docs/readme.md

 The last three remaining parametes are tuning parameters involving the creation of the vector output.

-- minsize (100): The minimum size a linestring should be before being filtered out.
+- minsize (100): This is the minimum size a linestring should be before being filtered out.
 This corresponds to the potrace parameter 'turdsize', and is not the length of the line but rather some measure of the extent of it.
 The default of 10 will not filter out many lines.
-For Landsat, a value of 100 works well and removing false coasts, but may also remove islands or smaller incomplete shorelines.
+For Landsat, a value of 100 works well at removing false coasts, but may also remove islands or smaller incomplete shorelines.
 - close (5): Linestrings will be closed if their two endpoints are within this number of pixels.
-The default is 5, and setting it to 0 will turn it off.
+The default is 5 and setting it to 0 will turn it off.
 This should not be set to a value much higher than 10.
 - simplify (None): Simplification will not be done by default.
-If provided it is in units of degrees, and is used to simplify and smooth the output.
+If provided, it is in units of degrees and is used to simplify and smooth the output.
 Simplification is heavily application and source imagery dependent, and is a lossy process.
-Consider starting points for RapidEye and PlanetScope data to be 0.00035, and for Landsat8, 0.0007.
+Consider starting points for RapidEye and PlanetScope data to be 0.00035, and  0.0007 for Landsat8.

 ## NDWI Band Combinations
 The traditional NDWI algorithm uses the green and NIR bands to calculate a normalized difference index: